bombies/bombies/README.md

 In terms of technical interests, I like experimenting.
 I started off with the regular command line applications, as a budding Software Developer usually does, in C. It was fascinating learning I could control my computer with instructions I gave it.
 Eventually, I learned about the world of APIs and microservices, and fell in love with Discord's API.
 It was at this point where I decided to learn Java (a personal favourite).
 Presently (January 2023), I am in my web development phase where I am interacting with Typescript and various APIs and frameworks <b>a lot</b> more.
 The next stepping stone for me is mobile app development for both Android and iOS devices.
 I hope to document every step of my journey through this profile.

 If all of that was too long for you, here's a little TL;DR:
-- 👨🏾‍💻 I am a student engineer with a wide range of interests and technical skills.
+- 👨🏾‍💻 I am a full-stack engineer with a wide range of interests and technical skills.
 I am now mainly invested in Web Development and hope to gain opportunies in the realm of Mobile App Development.

 ## What Exactly I Can Do
 - 👷🏾‍♂️ I can build front-end web apps using ReactJS and/or Next.js.
 Of course I am able to do this with vanilla Javascript, HTML and CSS.
-- ⚙️ I can build back-end web apps using NestJS or Express.
+- ⚙️ I can build back-end web apps using NestJS, Express, Spring or Ktor.
 - 🤖 I can develop Discord bots for a majority of purposes you can think of.
 - 🎨 I can design beautiful user interfaces for web apps using Figma.
 - 🏗️ I'm a fond implementer of OOP/OOD techniques.